 John Smeaton, SPUC's chief executive, writes a blog which is regularly updated with news and views about pro-life issues across the spectrum, both in the UK and internationally.

 SPUC has its own page on Facebook, the social networking site.
-Facebook has an estimated 500 million uses, 50% logging in on a daily basis, and is available in 70 languages.
+Facebook has an estimated 500 million users, 50% logging in on a daily basis, and is available in 70 languages.
 Around 30 billion pieces of content are shared each month.
 Facebook recently acquired the photo sharing website Instagram.
 The SPUC page is updated regularly with news, stories, photos, and campaign action alerts.
 Sharing SPUC Facebook page content on Facebook is a simple way of spreading the pro-life pro-family message to our friends and contacts.
 Harnessing social media is another vital component of campaigning in contemporary times.

 YouTube is a video-sharing website, on which users can upload, view and share videos display a wide variety of user-generated video content, including movie clips, TV clips, and music videos, as well as amateur content such as video blogging and short original videos.
 Over 4 billion videos are viewed a day.
 Over 800 million unique users visit YouTube each month, Over 3 billion hours of video are watched each month on YouTube.
 YouTube is localised in 39 countries and across 54 languages.
 Again, this is another means of modern social communication that the pro-life movement around the world is progressively using to its advantage.